derive4j/hkt/README.md

   }
 }
 ```
-And so you hk encoded classes would look like:
+And so your hk-encoded classes would look like:
 ```java
 class HkTest<A> implements HigherKind1<HkTest<?>, A> {